Hypertext & Hypermedia

 A digital story can be made of hyperlinks that follow a linear sequence, like pages of a book.
 But what about multilinear networks, random access and user interactivity — computer properties that break away from strictly linear sequencing?
 Digital games certainly use narrative forms and there is a rich history of literary fiction that have game-like qualities.
 Can the computer do for storytelling what it has done for gaming?
 What kind of stories work best in digital form?

-Explore the three works listed above.
-Journal about how the works can be considered stories or not.
-Do any of the works present coherent story worlds?
+Explore With Those We Love Alive by Porpentine listed above.
+Be patient, things start to happen the more you explore.
+Journal about how the work is a story and how it is not story.
+Is there a coherent story world?
 What keeps you imaginatively engaged?
 Do you detect a plot and character development?
 How does the navigation structure bring you into the story?
 Is linear sequencing clear, vague or unimportant?

 In Class